redhat-sap/sap-hana-deployment/README.md

  product but only a special bundling.
 The subscription grants you access to the additional packages through our content delivery network(CDN) after installation.

+For installing the required software and for configuring required system settings for SAP HANA, use the roles sap-preconfigure and sap-hana-preconfigure from the RHEL System Roles for SAP package or the roles sap.rhel.preconfigure and sap.rhel.hana-preconfigure from the sap.rhel collection on Red Hat Automation Hub or sap.linux.preconfigure and sap.linux.hana-preconfigure from the sap.linux collection on Galaxy.

 It is also important that your disks are setup according to the [SAP storage requirements for SAP HANA](https://www.sap.com/documents/2015/03/74cdb554-5a7c-0010-82c7-eda71af511fa.html).
 This [BLOG](https://blogs.sap.com/2017/03/07/the-ultimate-guide-to-effective-sizing-of-sap-hana/) is also quite helpful when sizing HANA systems.

+## Actions performed by the role
+### Get a valid user and group id to be used for the SAP HANA installation
+In case no user and group ID is provided in variables sap_hana_deployment_hana_userid or sap_hana_deployment_hana_groupid, a user and group
+ID is chosen according to certain rules.
+### Install SAP HANA
+#### Check or Set Permissions of relevant SAP directories
+The role first checks of sets the permissions of SAP directories /hana/shared, /hana/data, /hana/log, and /usr/sap.
+The role variables sap_hana_deployment_directories_permissions and sap_hana_deployment_set_permissions are used for this purpose.
+#### Make the SAP HANA installation files available
+The SAP HANA installation files have to be made available on the managed node before the installation can start.
+The role can:
+- Use an existing HANA installation directory on the managed node In this case, role variable sap_hana_installdir has to be set.
+- Use a SAP HANA installation bundle file (SAR or ZIP) on the managed node, from the control node, or from a third node.
+In this case, the following information has to be provided:
+-- The location on the managed node to where the SAP HANA installation bundle file is to be extracted has to be specified (role variable sap_hana_deployment_hana_extract_path).
+-- The name and the existing or desired localtion of the SAP HANA installation bundle file (role variables sap_hana_deployment_bundle_file_name and sap_hana_deployment_bundle_path_mn).
+In case the installation bundle file is of type SAR, the file name of the SAPCAR executable and its exising or desired location on the managed node has to be specified as well (role variables sap_hana_deployment_sapcar_file_name and sap_hana_deployment_sapcar_path_mn).
+-- Further information about where the SAP HANA installation bundle (and SAPCAR file, if applicable) are located on the control node or on a third node, if necessary

 ## Role Variables